Benjythebee/CV_interactive_map/README.md

 ```
 <div id="cvmap" style="height: 700px; position: relative; outline: none;">
 ```
+*It is important that the leaflet map is in a "defined" size container Or that it has a defined size.*

 and the following script
 ```
        var CVmap = L.map('cvmap').setView([1.80, 0.98], 9);